Welcome to Poppa P's Smoke Shoppe

-Located inside Cool Springs Wines & Spirits, Woody’s Smokes & Brews provides the customer with the products and services of a true full-service tobacconist.
+Located inside Cool Springs Wines & Spirits, Poppa P's Smoke Shoppe provides the customer with the products and services of a true full-service tobacconist.
 Our beautiful walk-in humidor features one of the area’s finest selections of premium hand-rolled cigars from companies such as Arturo Fuente, AVO, Padron, Montecristo, Rocky Patel, Perdomo, Romeo y Julieta, and many others.
 Also in our humidor, you will find unique cigars from boutique companies such as Crowned Heads and Elogio.

 GUIDE TO CIGARS, PIPES & TOBACCO